-Spit rags and bibs: Realistically, one bib and one 2 spit rags per day is just fine.
+Spit rags and bibs: Realistically, a few bibs and spit rags per day is just fine.
 Depending on how often you do laundry, you may need more or less.

 Changing table: The best element about a changing table is you absolutely do not need one.
 The only task a changing table is used for is changing your baby’s diaper on it.
 Where else are you able to change your poop machine?
 The floor, of course!
 Find a soft, comfy blanket instead.
 If you travel throughout the house with your little one and find yourself changing his or her diaper in every room, a Diaper Caddy to store his or her diapering demands would be a helpful assistant.

 We used the attachable pack'n'play diaper changer until Aiden was a few months old and had gotten too tall to fit in it successfully.
 Then, we switched to the floor.

 Wipes: Whether you choose cloth diapers or use disposables on your newborn, it’s extremely easy to make your own wipes.
 Cut up some old (clean) sheets or towels into small squares.
 You might save even more money by washing and reusing the wipes, or you may dispose of them once they've accomplished their task.